brunilda-sa/PublicPage/index.md

 layout: default
 ---

-Text can be **bold**, _italic_, or ~~strikethrough~~.

-There should be whitespace between paragraphs.

-There should be whitespace between paragraphs.
-We recommend including a README, or a file with information about your project.

 # Introduction
 This page lists my data scientist projects.
 To navigate through the projects use the Table of Contents below.